What can you, as a couple do when

 “You can talk to a child until you’re blue in the face, but if you’re not engaging with the child and having a conversational duet about what the child is interested in, you’re not going to give the child the language processing skills that they need,” said Golinkoff.

 This presentation was originally given to the Titus 2 Community's Talk Live Tuesday.
-Titus 2 Community is a Christian Marriage support group on Facebook that can be found at https://www.facebook.com/groups/T2Community/ You can tune in to T2C's Talk Live Tuesdays at 6PM PST / 9PM EST.
+Titus 2 Community is a Christian Marriage support group on Facebook that can be found on their T2C page.
+You can tune in to T2C's Talk Live Tuesdays at 6PM PST / 9PM EST.

 Listening well is a high-value skill God requires his people to have and listening well brings high-value life-change to your relationships.
 Find out why.